Bug report #17824

 Can we make this a High priority Regression bug please; it seems to be one of those.

-#3 Updated by Steve Lowman almost 2 years ago
+#3 Updated by Steve Lowman over 2 years ago

 I think a step-by-step procedure might involve the following:

 1. In an older QGIS version, e.g. 2.14, create a new project file with Project Properties set to 'Relative Paths'.

 2. Add some locally sourced shapefile layers, and save the project file.